spacetelescope/crds/docs/doc/source/web_site_use.rst

    :alt: certify file inputs

 If the certified file is a reference table,  the specified context is used to locate a comparison file.
-Certify File can be used to check files already in CRDS.

 Submit References
 .................

-*Submit References* provides a basic interface for submitting a list of references which don't have to be related.
+*Submit References* provides a lower level interface for submitting a list of references which don't have to be of the same instrument and filetype.
 No context mappings are generated to refer to the submitted files.
 Submitted references must still pass through crds.certify.

 .. figure:: images/web_submit_references.png
    :scale: 50 %